West Coast Aerial Arts Festival | FAQs

 Each category will have an award consisting of a trophy/ medal and more from our sponsors.
 We also have prize money for the Top 3 Overall Winners.
 In addition, the Overall Winner will be the featured guest artist at the subsequent WCAAF and will be one of Aerial Arts America’s ambassadors.

 All participants shall be provided with participation medals.
-Those who purchased a FULL PASS shall additionally receive a souvenir T-shirt, a swag bag, a printed souvenir program, one (1) Free Workshop, access to audition for a scholarship grant, and one (1) Free audience seat for one day.
+Those who purchased a FULL PASS shall additionally receive a souvenir T-shirt, a swag bag, one (1) Free Workshop, access to audition for a scholarship grant, and one (1) Free audience seat for one day.

 Aerial Arts America is also raising funds and gathering sponsors for non-monetary prizes.
 Information on how to get involved or donate can be found in our Sponsor/ Donor Link